 What are the benefits of the SENCo role for school leadership?

 Placing the SENCo in a leadership position ensures that inclusion remains a priority during school wide budget and resource decisions.
 This strategic position allows them to influence the whole school curriculum and ensure that all staff receive appropriate professional development.
-When the SENCo has authority to lead change, the school can more effectively remove barriers to learning for all pupils.
+When the SENCo has authority to lead change, the school can more effectively remove barriers to learning for all learners.

 What does the research say about effective SENCo leadership?

 Research from organisations such as the Education Endowment Foundation indicates that high quality teaching is the most important factor for learners with SEND.
 Effective leadership focuses on coaching teachers to use evidence based strategies such as scaffolding and explicit instruction.
 Studies show that when SENCos support classroom teachers to lead interventions, learner outcomes improve significantly compared to isolated support.
+For further guidance, see our article on Rosenshine's principles of instruction.

 What are common mistakes when managing the SENCo role?